The Grace City Staff Team is Growing

 2. A commitment to team ministry

 Whilst I am good at one or two things, there are a lot of things I’m not good at.
 Unless you don’t know me, this won’t surprise you at all.
-Aware that no one leader is good at everything, we believe that a growing church needs a diversity of gifts and a diversity of leaders.
+Aware that no one leader is good at everything.
+Therefore we believe that a growing church needs a diversity of gifts and a diversity of leaders.
 Even in the way that we have structured the different ministries at church this year, we have sought to free people up to do the things that they are good at, rather than expecting one person to be good at everything.
-Healthy teams lead healthy churches
+Healthy teams lead healthy churches.

 3. A commitment to financial generosity

 We believe that God is the giver of all good things, one of which is our money.
 We also believe that the way that we use our money is an act of worship.
 In light of this, we encourage members to give some of their money (the amount is entirely up to them) to resource gospel ministry, both at church and abroad.
-In God’s kindness, the people of Grace City have done that this year and shown themselves to be incredibly generous and kingdom hearted.
+In God’s kindness, the people of Grace City have done that this year.
+They have shown themselves to be incredibly generous and kingdom hearted.

 These three commitments have shaped the way that the finance committee of Grace City has taken to the issue of staffing for next year.
 Seeing the generosity of our members, the need for team ministry, and the exciting opportunities for growth, they have agreed to release enough funds to employ two new staff members next year at 3 days a week each.
 This will require ongoing sacrifice, but we are trusting God to provide all that we need through the generosity of his people.